-The 2020 comprehensive planning process occurred over a 7-month.
-An understanding of the planning context sets the framework for which 2020 Plan.
+period, beginning in June 2020 and culminated in the December 2020. planning decisions can be made.
+This includes an understanding of both The 2016 Comprehensive Plan laid the foundation for the efforts of the local and regional planning efforts, as well as issues which may 2020 Plan.
 Due to COVID-19 the city was unable to hold the large significantly impact future planning decisions within the City. community engagement meetings that were done in 2015.
 However, the Comprehensive Plan Update Committee (CPUC) utilized community REGIONAL RELATIONSHIP feedback from an online survey and other means to help guide their work.
 As a result, this planning process has provided a clear vision for Jersey Village's future, identified opportunities and challenges, and defined methods of prioritizing implementation of the vision.